ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Literature Review

 These methods use unique physical characteristics of the patient to identify them and can be integrated into electronic medical record systems to improve patient identification accuracy and reduce the risk of errors in medical treatment.
 Unfortunately, few approaches for patient identification are currently found within the literature or being utilised within healthcare facilities.

-Additionally, smart cards with chips embedded with patient's personal information can also be used to replace wristbands to reduce the risk of lost or stolen wristbands~\cite{aubert2001adoption}.
+Additionally, smart cards with chips embedded with patient's personal information can also be used to replace wristbands to reduce the risk of lost or stolen wristbands~\citep{aubert2001adoption}.
 However, the implementation of these methods also raises concerns around data privacy and security.

 There exist some limitations to the methods currently employed for patient identification in healthcare systems and facilities.
 As shown in Table \ref{tab:biom_comparison}, a comparison is provided between these existing biometric methods applied to patient identification, with respect to various aspects of each method.
-Regarding fingerprint recognition, which has been extensively researched for patient identification, as demonstrated in~\cite{sohn2020clinical, storisteanu2015biometric}, there are numerous limitations related to its inclusion.
+Regarding fingerprint recognition, which has been extensively researched for patient identification, as demonstrated in~\citep{sohn2020clinical}, {\mbox{\citep{raghavan2024enhanced}}}, there are numerous limitations related to its inclusion.
 Adermatoglyphia, which is defined as the congenital or acquired loss of the epidermal ridges of the fingertips, commonly known as fingerprints, is one of such limitations.
-There are various causes of adermatoglyphia such as Kindler syndrome, chronic hand eczema, peeling skin syndrome, and others~\cite{batool2022causes}.
-Additionally, research conducted in~\cite{deneken2022capecitabine} presented a case report showing that capecitabine, a fluoropyrimidine used as a treatment for tumours, has occasionally been reported to cause adermatoglyphia as a secondary effect upon its use.
-Specifically, a case study of a woman who after suffering from left breast cancer, metastasis, and chemotherapy had to take capecitabine.
-After two years of capecitabine intake, she reported adermatoglyphia.
+There are various causes of adermatoglyphia such as Kindler syndrome, chronic hand eczema, peeling skin syndrome, and others~\citep{batool2022causes}.
+Additionally, research conducted in~\citep{deneken2022capecitabine} presented a case report showing that capecitabine, a fluoropyrimidine used as a treatment for tumours, has occasionally been reported to cause adermatoglyphia as a secondary effect upon its use.
 Therefore, it is concluded that the fingerprint is not inclusive enough to be included as an identification method for patients in healthcare systems and facilities.